richardjorne/Wave/README.md

 Then I wrote this code with my own thoughts, and, interestingly, it takes less than 100 lines(although it still took me pretty much time)

-About the animation, there are two animations for the wave: one to keep the wave moving and the other to animate the progress change of the wave.
+~~About the animation, there are two animations for the wave: one to keep the wave moving and the other to animate the progress change of the wave.
 It took me a lot of time to keep the wave moving while animating the progress change, but I couldn't find a solution on the Internet.
 The animation of the wave moving just gets interrupted.
-So finally I could only use a `scheduledTimer`.
+So finally I could only use a `scheduledTimer`.~~

-But anyway, we can use SwiftUI's animation to animate the progress change now, instead of `Timer`, which is what I used on A Cup.
+~~But anyway, we can use SwiftUI's animation to animate the progress change now, instead of `Timer`, which is what I used on A Cup.~~

+**Thanks to [Benzy Neez](https://stackoverflow.com/questions/77881336/how-to-simultaneously-perform-multiple-animations-to-one-element-in-swiftui?noredirect=1#comment137302456_77881336), I can now get rid of `Timer` and use SwiftUI's Animation only.
+One is powered by `Metal` and the other is using `CoreAnimation`.**

 Some of my users told me that there was a frame drop when the progress changed rapidly.
 I did put a lot of effort into the improvement but nothing worked.
 I think this time, changing everything to SwiftUI's animation can solve this problem, and can work better with ProMotion.